freenas/freenas-docs/userguide/cli.rst

-If the disks added to the array do not appear in the GUI, try running this command:
+If the disks added to the array do not appear in the
+|web-ui|, try running this command:

 .. code-block:: none

    tw_cli /c0 rescan

 Use the drives to create units and export them to the operating system.
-When finished, run :command:`camcontrol rescan all` and they should now be available in the %brand% GUI.
+When finished, run :command:`camcontrol rescan all` to make them available in the %brand% |web-ui|.

 This `forum post
 <https://forums.freenas.org/index.php?threads/3ware-drive-monitoring.13835/>`__
-contains a handy wrapper script that will notify you of errors.
+contains a handy wrapper script that will give error notifications.

 .. index:: MegaCli